Xelodico/randomideas-app/readme.md

 | /api/ideas/:id | Update idea    | PUT    | { text, tag, username } |
 | /api/ideas/:id | Delete idea    | DELETE | username                |

-When updating or deleting, the username must match the username of the idea creator.
+When updating or deleting an idea, the username must match the username of the idea's creator.
+This mimics basic user authentication and adds a layer of simple security.